-Tamara Port, MSW, LCSW
+Tamara Port, MSW, LCSW, CCTP

-I have a Masters degree in Clinical Social Work from Virginia Commonwealth University and my Bachelors Degree in Science from George Mason University.
+I have a Masters degree in Clinical Social Work (MSW) from Virginia Commonwealth University and a Bachelors Degree in Science from George Mason University.
 During graduate school, I was the recipient of the Child Welfare Stipend, a competitive grant given to only a handful of graduate students.
 The program was rigorous, and added additional clinical skill building course work, seminars and individualized one-on-one supervision- all focused around the care, treatment and well-being of children.

 After Graduate school, I completed the required two years of weekly clinical supervision (like you may have seen on TV, the therapist is with a client and her supervisor is watching behind a two-way mirror- intense!) before taking the licensing exam to become a LCSW (Licensed Clinical Social Worker).

-I hope this has been helpful for you in determining if I might be the right therapist for your child and your family.
+I hope this has been helpful for you in determining if I might be the right therapist for you, your child or your family.
 If you have any further questions, please don’t hesitate to contact me.
 If I am not the right fit, I will help you look for another therapist who might better meet your family’s needs.